-Helix capacity is tested by applying a load slowly through the shaft to the helix plate, which reacts against a specially constructed jig that matches the helix shape.
-The reaction against the helix plate is at 2/3 the helix radius from the pile axis (or 1/3 the helix radius from its outer edge) and it simulates the reaction of the soil encountered in use.
-The helix capacity test shall be required to be run in one axial direction only, provided the helix is similarly welded on both sides (symmetrical).
-The helix peak capacity shall be taken as the maximum applied load resisted by the sample during testing

-Validation of Torque Rating: The torsion capacity of the model specific helical pile assembly shall be determined through testing to provide a maximum installation torque to which the helical pile may be subjected to in the field.
-Each test sample shall be a minimum of 5 feet (1.5 m) in length, have a helix, a coupling (if couplings are included in the application), and the manufacturer recommended pile installation attachment system (drive pins, for example).
-The testing agency shall record the actual sample dimensions including length, cross-section, and minimum yield and ultimate stresses as reported in the mill certificates for the steel used to manufacture the HPF systems.
+Validation of Torque Rating: The torsion capacity of the model specific HF assembly shall be determined through testing to provide a maximum installation torque to which the HF may be subjected in the field.
+Each test sample shall be a minimum of 5 feet (1.5 m) in length, have one helical plate, a coupling (if couplings are included in the application), and a drive head system representative of that used for manufacturer recommended foundation installation (i.e. drive pins, etc.).
+The testing laboratory shall record the actual sample dimensions including length, cross-section, shaft and helix diameter and thickness, and yield and tensile strengths as reported in the mill certificates for the steel used to manufacture the HF specimens.

-At a minimum, the sample set for each shaft size shall include at least six test specimens.
-At least three test specimens for each nominal helix size if multiple helix sizes are being evaluated.
-For each specimen, the test rated torque and failure mechanism shall be recorded.
-The test rated torque for each specimen shall be the applied torque to the specimen that causes 0.25 inches deformation at drive pin or coupling bolt holes, the torque that causes permanent shaft rotation of 0.5 revolutions per foot, or the torque that causes a failure of the specimen, whichever occurs first.
-The final test rating torque shall be the average of all test results.
-The maximum installation torque shall be the final test rating torque reduced by a rational analysis comparing the sample cross sectional and strength properties to the minimums permitted by the manufacturer’s quality program.
-This reduction analysis may be performed by the testing agency, or by a registered or licensed design professional, with results subject to the approval of the evaluation agency.
+At a minimum, the sample set for each shaft size shall include six test specimens; and at least three test specimens for each nominal helix size, if multiple helix sizes are being evaluated.
+For each specimen tested, the test-rated torque and failure mechanism shall be recorded.
+The test-rated torque for each specimen shall be: the torque applied to the specimen that causes 0.25-inch (6.35 mm) bolt-hole deformation at the installation attachment system (i.e. drive pin) or bolted coupling connection, as applicable; the torque that causes permanent shaft rotation of 0.5 revolutions per foot of specimen length; or the maximum torque applied; as applicable, whichever occurs first.
+The installation torque rating shall be the average of the test results.
+The maximum installation torque shall be the installation torque rating, reduced by a rational analysis comparing the sample cross-sectional and strength properties to the minimums permitted by the manufacturer’s quality program, and by the spread of data resulting from testing.
+This analysis may be performed by the testing laboratory, or by a registered or licensed design professional, with results subject to the approval of the evaluation agency.

-Geotechnical Load-Bearing Capacity: Determination of the torque correlation factor, Kt (ft-1), for each shaft size shall be based on the average of the full-scale load test results using a minimum safety factor, FS=2.0, where Kt is the ratio of the load test result divided by the final installation torque, and FS is the ratio between the measured pile capacity in the field to the allowable predictable capacity based on torque.
-For the Kt obtained from the average test results to be valid, the FS of each test shall be equal to or larger than 1.
+Geotechnical Load-Bearing Capacity: Determination of the torque correlation factor, Kt, for each shaft size shall be based on the average of the full-scale load test results using a minimum safety factor of 2.0, where Kt is the ratio of the load test result divided by the final installation torque, and FS is the ratio of the field measured foundation capacity to the predicted allowable capacity based on installation torque.
+For Kt obtained from the average test results to be valid, FS shall be equal to or greater than 1.
 If not, then the Kt value shall be reduced until this criteria is met.
-Kt shall also not exceed the value obtained using the following formula based on the shaft diameter, Ds, or the other industry accepted values for specific shaft sizes shown below, and less than or equal to 10 (ft-1):
+Shaft sizes conforming to the Industry Accepted Values table shown below shall have Kt values no greater than those listed.
+For shaft sizes not conforming to the Industry Accepted Values table shown below, the Kt value shall be obtained using the following formula based on the shaft diameter, Ds.
+Square shafts using the formula shall have an effective diameter (Ds) equal to the diagonal dimension between opposite corners of the cross section.

+Kt,max = 22 x Ds-0.92 ft-1(Kt,max = 1433 x Ds-0.92 m-1) where Ds has units of inches (mm)

-Ktmax = 22.285 x Ds-0.9195 (from Helical Piles A Practical Guide To Design and Installation by Howard A. Perko, PhD, PE, John Wiley & Sons, Inc.)
+[from Helical Piles A Practical Guide To Design and Installation by Howard A. Perko, PhD, PE, John Wiley & Sons, Inc.]